tributemedia/google_reviews_testimonials/README.md

 Finally, based on the star count of the review and the minimum star threshold in the module settings, the testimonial may or may not be published.
 If the star rating is equal to or greater than the module setting, the testimonial is published.
 Otherwise, it is unpublished.

+## Contribution Guidelines

+When contributing to the module, create a branch **from dev** that contains the issue number related to the bug or feature you're working on.
+Do not create the branch off of master!
+From there, make your changes in your branch and integrate into the dev branch when you feel it's ready for testing.
+Testing can then be done and a code review, if desired.
+Your change will then be ready for the next release, once approved.